Mushroom Elixir with Chaga

 You can shop Four Sigmatic chaga products here.

 Tero Isokauppila is the founder of Four Sigmatic.
 Tero’s roots (or mycelium, if you will) are in Finland, where he grew up growing and foraging natural foods on his 13th generation family's farm.
 He later earned a degree in Chemistry, Business, and a Certificate in Plant-Based Nutrition at Cornell University.
 An expert in all things related to nutrition, health, and wellness.
-Tero is the author of two best-selling books: Healing Mushrooms, an educational cookbook from Avery Publishing, and Santa Sold Shrooms, a children's book for adults about the magical origins of Santa Claus.
+Tero is the author of two best-selling books: Healing Mushrooms and Healing Adaptogens.